percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 identified as a user saying "yes", instead of the "no" the user actually said.

-The mitigation for a replay attack is to implement replay protection as described in Section 3.3.2 of [@!RFC3711].
+A replay attack is mitigated by the requirement to implement replay protection as described in Section 3.3.2 of [@!RFC3711].
-End-to-end replay protection **MUST** be provided for the whole duration of the conference.
+End-to-end replay protection **MUST** be provided for the duration of the conference.

 ###  Delayed Playout Attack

-The delayed playout attack is a variant of the replay attack.
+A delayed playout attack is one where media is received and held by a media distributor and then forwarded to endpoints at a later point in time.

 This attack is possible even if E2E replay protection is in place.
 However, due to fact that the Media Distributor is allowed to select a subset of streams and not forward the rest to a receiver, such as in forwarding only the most active speakers, the receiver has to accept